-Barrett Wendell Jr., married in June of 1910 to Barbara Higginson.
+Barrett Wendell Jr., married in June of 1910 to Barbara Higginson of 274 Beacon.
 He was an investment banker.
 During the 1910-1911 winter season they lived at 358 Marlborough while his parents were in Europe.
-They moved to 265 Clarendon.
+They moved to 265 Clarendon for the next season.

 Edith Wendell married in January of 1913 to Charles Devens Osborne.
 After their marriage, they lived in Auburn, New York, where he was a newspaper editor.

 In mid-1913, William Greenough Wendell moved back to Boston from New York and resumed living with his parents at 358 Marlborough.
 He was a trust company executive.
 He married in July of 1915 to Ruth Appleton.
 After their marriage, they lived at 18 Charles River Square.

 Barrett Wendell died in February of 1921.
-Edith Wendell continued to live at 358 Marlborough until her death in October of 1938.
+Edith Wendell continued to live at 358 Marlborough and in Portsmouth until her death in October of 1938.
 She also maintained a home in Portsmouth, New Hampshire.

 On March 8, 1939, 358 Marlborough was purchased from Edith Wendell’s estate by real estate dealer Henry J. O’Meara.

 On March 23, 1939, 358 Marlborough was was purchased from Henry O’Meara by Harold Dewey Murray, a chauffeur, who operated it as a lodging house.
 He and his wife, Emma (Fitton) Murray, lived at 69 Weston in Roxbury.
 In December of 1939, they acquired 15 Gloucester, which they also operated as a lodging house.
 In the 1941 City Directory, Harold Murray was listed at 358 Marlborough and Emma was listed at 15 Gloucester.
 By 1942, they no longer owned either house and were once again living at 69 Weston in Roxbury.

 On November 12, 1941, H. Leon Sharmat foreclosed on a mortgage to Harold and Emma Murray and sold 358 Marlborough to Rebecca Silberman.
-H. Leon Sharmat was the president of Warren-Stevens, Inc., real estate dealers, and Rebecca Silberman was the treasurer.
+H. Leon Sharmat was the president of Warren-Stevens, Inc, real estate dealers, and Rebecca Silberman was the treasurer.
 On December 22, 1941, she transferred the property to Warren-Stevens, Inc.